 Hugo Rafael Chávez Frías passed away on March 5th.
 He was 58 years old.
 I was surprised by the outpouring of pro-Chavez emotion that was on Twitter and Facebook when he passed.
-I was not what one would call a supporter of Hugo Chavez, but I not totally anti-Chavez either.
+I was not what one would call a supporter of Hugo Chavez, but I have not been totally anti-Chavez either.
 I actually found him more comical than dangerous.

 Hugo Chavez led a coup to overthrow the government in 1992 which failed.
 He was jailed for two years and released.
 He ran for President in 1998 and won.
 He held that post until his passing.
 He won every election since the first with ease.
 Some refer to him as a progressive democrat.
 He re-wrote the constitution of the country.
 Some articles note that he made Venezuela, the third oldest democracy in the Americas, more democratic and progressively so.
 He introduced Jeffersonian concepts like “the will of the people” into the constitution.
 He changed the name of the country to the República Bolivariana de Venezuela or Bolivarian Republic of Venezuela.
 Chavez was paying homage to the memory and intent of Simon Bolivar the liberator of Venezuela, Colombia (which included Panama at the time), Ecuador, and Bolivia from Spanish rule.
 Bolivar also teamed up with San Martin in the liberation of Peru.
 Chavez saw himself as the modern standard bearer of Bolivar.

 The folks I know in Venezuela were colleagues and friends from my days with Colgate-Palmolive.
 Not one of them liked Chavez.
 They viewed him as a populist candidate.
 The poor supported and loved him.
-The rich were far less generous in their support and far less vocal in their opposition from my point of view.
+The rich were far less generous in their support and far more vocal in their opposition from my point of view.
 They viewed him as a dictator and all of his talk of democracy as smoke screen to cover his real intentions: socialism and dictatorship.
 His famed constitution obviously did not include term limits.
 The wealthier Venezuelans looked at his admiration of Bolivar as his aspirations to unite the Bolivarian Republics of Ecuador and Colombia with Venezuela.
 Chavez would, of course, be the ruler this larger country.
 His relationship with Castro infuriated the Venezuelans I know.
 They also believe the Chavistas rigged every election.

 Chavez offered to provide free or subsidized home heating oil to the poor here during the depths of the recession.
 I am not sure if a real program was ever established or if anyone was ever helped.
 I did get an inordinate amount of emails imploring me to not patronize Citgo which was owned by the Venezuelan national oil company (PDVSA) but which the emails said were owned by Chavez.
 Presumably the profits were being used to fund… actually they never really said what Chavez was using the money to fund.
 I was kind of impressed that he kept gas prices to 6¢ per gallon and thus ensuring his populist support.